nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 22 - Control Statements (ii).md

 **22.  _Control Structures (2)_**

 **[3]** a.
 Should C's single operand assignments such as ++int and int-- be allowed in other languages?
 Why or why not?
+- I think that they should certainly be allowed in other languages.
+They offer a

 **[3]** b.
 Should an optimizing compiler for C or C++ be allowed to change the order of evaluation of Boolean expressions?
 Why or why not?
 What about Modula-2?